 Why do you think last season went so well?

-“In 2018, I set myself a goal to qualify for the European Championships in a Berlin, but illness mid-season meant I was unable to show my full fitness.
+“In 2018, I set myself a goal to qualify for the European Championships in Berlin, but illness mid-season meant I was unable to show my full fitness.

 “Everyone who knows me knows how much I love Manchester.
 I just love how welcoming it is.
 There is always something to do but it is never as busy as London.
 And the weather, we always have good weather!